chubbymaggie/fast/README.md

 * Complete slice-diff feature // for Qiuchi Li
 * Added JSON output for decoding FAST and pipe to jq for further querying
 * Added -w option to report the maximum width of the AST (i.e. number of children of the tree nodes), -W limit option to limit the width to the limit => Nghi, Lingxiao
-* Added -i option to report the identifiers appeared as function names or comment tokens => Tezcan, Michel
+* Added -i option to report the identifiers appeared as function/variable names or comment tokens and tokenize them using intt => Tezcan, Michel

 *0.0.3* (July 6, 2017)